ibm-cloud-docs/databases-for-postgresql/howto-migration.md

 The command automatically uses the admin user, if no user is specified.
 It also interactively prompts for the password.
 The TLS certificate is automatically retrieved and used.
 The `-s` starts `psql` (or whatever command has been configured) once the details are established from the API.
 Anything after the `--` is passed to the command.

-While running, the restore process emits a number of messages about changes it is making to the database deployment.
+While the restore process is running, it emits a number of messages about changes it is making to the database deployment.